Shamwari Sarili Lodge: Our full report

 Food & drink

-Attitude towards children: We’re told that Sarili is very accommodating towards families with children – especially when a large family books it on an ‘exclusive use’ basis.
+- We’re told that Sarili is very accommodating towards families with children and as it is booked on an ‘exclusive use’ basis this is ideal for a relaxing family stay.
 It even occasionally refers to itself as ‘Sarili Family Lodge’.